| Title: | Fast Alternatives to 'tidyverse' Functions |

 using a sort-based algorithm, leading to sorted group data.

-, the group data will be returned based on
+When .order is FALSE, the group data will be returned based on

 the order-of-first appearance of the groups in the data.